 ADOPTING A LAB

-Overview of the DFWLRRC adoption process:
+Overview of our adoption process:

-- DFWLRRC has the right to deny or refuse any application.
+- A potential adopter completes the adoption application.
+DFWLRRC has the right to deny or refuse any application.

-- $350 for puppies (any dog under 6 months old when entering program)
+- $400 for puppies (any Labs under 6 months old)

 Remember, DFWLRRC has the right to deny or refuse any application.

-Overview of the DFWLRRC rescue process:
+Overview of our rescue process:

-Characteristics of a Forever Home:
+Requirements of a Forever Home:

 - The dog will not be kept outdoors during the adopter's working hours, or at any other time left alone outdoors while the adopter is not at home.
 The dog may be confined to a room such as a bedroom or basement, or any other room of adequate size, and protected from the elements of weather